 Some 72 per cent of people asked said that international immigrants to Brandon had a positive effect on the city.
-That’s up from the last three years, when positive feelings were in 62 to 64 per cent range.
+That's up from the last three years, when positive feelings were in 62–64 per cent range.

-About one-sixth of the city believed that immigration had no net effect.
-Less than one in 10 responded that immigration was a negative.
+About one-sixth of the city felt that immigration had no net effect.
+Less than one in 10 felt that immmigration was a negative.